Published online Feb 28, 2018. doi: 10.3748/wjg.v24.i8.941

-This study enrolled 219 patients diagnosed with IBD in Xiangya Hospital, Central South University, Changsha, China from February 2016 to November 2017.
+A total of 219 patients diagnosed with IBD in Xiangya Hospital, Central South University were enrolled.
 Peripheral blood of all patients was collected to detect their genotypes of TPMT and NUDT15 by pyrosequencing at the Department of Clinical Pharmacology, Hunan Key Laboratory of Pharmacogenetics, Xiangya Hospital.
 Eighty patients were treated with AZA according to the disease condition.
-During the first month, patients who received AZA underwent routine blood tests and liver function tests once a week.
-The endpoint of the study was leukopenia induced by AZA.
-By analyzing patient characteristics, genotypes and leukopenia induced by drug use, we found the risk factors associated with AZA-induced leukopenia.
+Patients who received AZA underwent routine blood tests and liver function tests once a week.
+Data analysis was performed by χ2 test, Student’s t test or logistic regression analyses using SPSS version 18.